-- a) Support youth resident in Uganda and enterprises to pilot innovative ideas (solutions, technologies, business models), or new ways and markets of delivering products and services with a commercial imperative; - b) Enable enterprises to transform successful innovative pilots with commercial viability into impact at scale; - c) Stimulate faster recovery of SMEs from the impacts of COVID-19 and enable them build sustainable enterprises that are resilient to similar disruption; and - d) Establish a functional ecosystem platform to connect young entrepreneurs, MSMEs, Government, Development Partners, financial institutions and all other relevant actors
+- a) Support youth resident in Uganda and enterprises to pilot innovative ideas (solutions, technologies, business models), or new ways and markets of delivering products and services with a commercial imperative. - b) Enable enterprises to transform successful innovative pilots with commercial viability into impact at scale. - c) Stimulate faster recovery of SMEs from the impacts of COVID-19 and enable them build sustainable enterprises that are resilient to similar disruption; and - d) Establish a functional ecosystem platform to connect young entrepreneurs, MSMEs, Government, Development Partners, financial institutions, and all other relevant actors

-The Facility comprises of three interventions, namely:
+The Facility comprises of four interventions, namely:

-- i.
-Innovation Challenge Fund and Growth Accelerator that provides competitive matching grant awards necessary to spur impact-driven innovation by the youth and SMEs in sectors where growth leads to jobs. - ii.
-Enterprise Challenge Fund which provides competitive catalytic funding in form of blended finance (grant awards and concessional debt finance from partner financial institutions) to SMEs with commercially viable businesses that address a defined key development challenge. - iii.
+- IDEAthon through which we adapt the successful formula of Hackathons and similar design challenges, to nurture creative early-stage and start-up ideas that could eventually feed into the Y4BF pipeline and potentially become the next generation of innovative and inclusive MSMEs. - ii.
+Innovation Challenge Fund and Growth Accelerator that provides competitive matching grant awards necessary to spur impact-driven innovation by the youth and SMEs in sectors where growth leads to jobs. - iii.
+Enterprise Challenge Fund which provides competitive catalytic funding in form of blended finance (grant awards and concessional debt finance from partner financial institutions) to SMEs with commercially viable businesses that address a defined key development challenge. - iv.
 Youth Entrepreneurship and Innovation Ecosystem platform which will revitalize youth networks including the YouthConnekt in order to collectively identify and tackle systemic issues impeding the social economic empowerment of young people.